campbell17/campbell17-v2/journal/draft-PT-outline.md

 - **The pivots**
     - We can’t decide what we want to be when we grow up
 - **The consultants**
-    - Finding ever more clever ways to waste our money for zero ROI
+    - Finding ever more clever ways to waste our money for zero ROI.
+BNR.
+ParaDOXXEDeees.
 - **The great ITA hope**
     - Putting our eggs in one basket, and that basket is on fire
 - **The goose egg**